drandreaskrueger/weathercontract_user/manual/manual02-preparations.md

 ### 5 interact via the JS console

 In the `gsoil attach` console, you can access node functions, and use Javascript.
-Several Ethereum related packages preloaded.
+Several Ethereum related packages are preloaded.
 To explore them, type the name, and hit enter; or type the name, and hit the TAB key:

     web3.      + TAB